 Smart Monitoring: Slope and rainfall pattern monitoring using GIS and satellite tools.

-Institutional Integration: Integrating tourism, forest, and disaster departments into a unified ecological governance framework.
+Institutional Integration: Integrating tourism, forest and disaster departments into a unified ecological governance framework.

 4. Conclusion

 The Western Ghats of Kerala stand at the point of controversy between development and degradation.
 While the region's tourism potential is immense, its ecological limits are finite.
 The recurring disasters of recent years, culminating in the Wayanad landslides of 2024, are reminders that sustainability cannot be an afterthought.
 A shift toward ecology-centric tourism, rooted in environmental ethics, scientific planning, and local empowerment, is imperative.
 Kerala, therefore, stands at an apt juncture to pioneer this new model of sustainable highland tourism, which harmoniously balances economic aspirations with ecological wisdom.